RuzGhandilian/Reinforcement_Learning_NPUA/README.md

 - Exploration of how different stake choices maximize the probability of reaching the goal.
 - Demonstration of Bellman equations in the context of the gambler’s MDP.

 ---

-Now the **Gambler’s Problem** is listed as Project 5, along with the other projects in your repository!
-Let me know if you'd like any further adjustments.
----

 ## Each project directory contains: